Email us a writeup and photographs of your cruise to Pomene & we'll send you a cruise discount voucher.

 Here's an aerial view of the thatched beach umbrellas, and note the shaded walkway back to the "village" area, to keep you from burning your feet on the piping hot white sands.

 And behind the beach lie a couple of resorts, from which you can launch your trips to the estuary, old hotel, snorkelling or fishing.

 Here's a wide angle view of the Pomene estuary's entry point into the Indian Ocean:

-If you're used to the 5 minute transfer from the Sinfonia to Portuguese Island, expect much longer for a transfer from the ship to Pomene.
-The tender boats take some 80 people - the rubber ducks are no more, and the same boats used at Portuguese Island are also being used at Pomene.
-Get on a transfer as early in the morning as possible (first transfer is usually around 07h45), as all the good spots get taken up by those who are first there (and if the water gets rough during the day, they may stop transfers).
+If you're used to the 5 minute transfer from the Sinfonia to Portuguese Island, expect much longer for a transfer from the ship to Pomene; and the water to be rougher - you will ride through the swells/waves into the estuary, when we went at times the boat got airborne!
+There are 4 tender boats which each take some 80 people: the MSC Cuta, MSC Dorado, MSC Marlin and MSC Wahoo.
+Get on a transfer as early in the morning as possible, as all the good spots get taken up by those who are first there (and if the water gets rough during the day, they may stop transfers).
 The sea sand is scorching hot, so be sure to wear sandals.

 Here is a list of the excursions as at 10 Nov 2017.
 Note that excursions change over time, particularly when the destination is new (like Pomene) and it is still being observed what is popular and what is not.
 For the same reasons, prices have not been given.

-The mangrove forest is a stand out (literally!) feature of Pomene, with the estuary protecting the forest from the sea - these plants appear to float on the surface of the water.
+The mangrove forest is a stand out (literally!) feature of Pomene, and are an extraordinary sight.
+With the estuary protecting the forest from the sea - these plants appear to float on the surface of the water.
 The Pomene Nature Reserve is a protected marine area that has managed to preserve its authentic and wild beauty thanks to its remote location.

 A trip to see the old Pomene Hotel - read more about it below.